dmitriklsv/tender-assignment/Readme.md

     >```
     >go test ./... -v
     >```
+- output (which cities are still surviving) is generated in default folder location in files/output.txt but can be changed using the cli command
+- output such as number of aliens, cities remaining etc, is also displayed in terminal

 ### to do
 - [ ] determenistic simulation using seed value provided by user